fusioncharts/dev_centre_docs/getting-started/django/your-first-chart-using-django.md

 {% embed_chart getting-started-your-first-chart.js %}

 If you are getting a JavaScript error on your page, check your browser console for the exact error and fix accordingly.
-If you're unable to solve it, click here to get in touch with our support team.
+If you're unable to solve it, click [here](support@fusioncharts.com). to get in touch with our support team.

 That's it!
 Your first chart using `django-fusioncharts` wrapper is ready.